meshagent/meshagent-tools/README.md

 - ``DocumentAuthoringToolkit``: Defines tools for manipulating Mesh documents (create document, add element, remove element, etc.)

 ---
-Learn more about MeshAgent on our website or check out the docs for more examples!
+### Learn more about MeshAgent on our website or check out the docs for additional examples!

 **Website**: [www.meshagent.com](https://www.meshagent.com/)